eltrompetero/coniii/README.md

 Please file an issue on the GitHub if you have any problems or feature requests.
 Provide a stack trace or other information that would be helpful in debugging.
 For example, OS, system configuration details, and the results of unit tests.
-These can be run by navigating to the package directory and running
+Unit tests can be run by navigating to the package directory and running

 ```bash